-The quantities specified will easily cater for four people.
-If cooking for two, don’t bother halving the ingredients; it’s just as easy to make two batches and save one for later in the week.
-It tastes especially good when baked for the second time, just ensure you take it out of the oven 10 minutes early when baking for the first time.
+The quantities specified will easily feed four people.
+If cooking for two don’t bother halving the ingredients; it’s just as easy to make two lots of pasta and save one for later in the week or freeze it.
+The pasta tastes especially good when reheated.

-The amount of red wine/seasoning may seem excessive but bolognese should be full of flavour and as the recipe doesn’t contain beef, I up the seasoning to compensate.
-I’ve specified vegetarian mince but this is really an optional ingredient; if you prefer not to use mince, simply increase the quantity of mushrooms.
+The amount of red wine/seasoning may seem excessive but as the recipe uses veggie mince I increase the seasoning to compensate.
+I’ve specified vegetarian mince but this is an optional ingredient; if you prefer not to use mince then increase the quantity of mushrooms.

 - 1 large red onion